 You need to add tomato juice

 Keep in mind that these mixes contain just the flavorings.
-You'll need to add tomato juice and vodka or another spirit of choice.
+You'll need to add tomato juice (or you can make your own tomato juice) and vodka or another spirit of choice.
 The instructions included are portioned for drinks by the pitcher, but reviewers have worked out the by-the-glass ratio: Use anywhere between 1/2 teaspoon to 1 tablespoon per glass depending on how much flavor you like.
 Each bottle contains 8 ounces.

 No additional ingredients needed